aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
     - More information [here](./customization-index.md#15-summary-of-example-config-file-minimum-changes-for-new-installs) on the fields in the config file that need to be updated.
 3. A successful deployment of the prescriptive architecture requires VPC access to 9 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 9 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms, logs, monitoring).
-4. When deploying to regions other than `ca-central-1`, you need to modify your config file as follows (for Canada Central 1, the AMI ids are pre-populated for you):
+4. When deploying to regions other than `ca-central-1`, you need to modify your config file as follows (for Canada Central 1, the AMI IDs are pre-populated for you):
-    1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 2.3.3, item 13), making sure you select the right version and region per the recommendations.
+    1. Update the firewall and firewall manager AMI IDs to reflect your home regions regional AMI IDs (see 2.3.3, item 13), making sure you select the right version and region per the recommendations.
     2. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
 Remove unsupported endpoints from the config file, add additional endpoints as available.
     3. If you are installing into a home region which is explicitly named in any of the replacements\addl_regions_x, remove it from the list.
 If deploying in us-east-1, remove ${GBL_REGION}.
 5. Create an S3 bucket in your Organization Management account `your-bucket-name`